jules2689/trudeau/trudeau/2020-04-18/post_news.md

 Let me give you some information in the Canada relief benefit, the CERB that many of you have tapped into because you have lost work or lost your jobs due to COVID-19 and he says there have been 7.9 millionapplications.
 Just to give you a sense of how much the economy is struggling and how many of you are, too, are turning to the government for support.
 Catherine Cullen has been listening along with us and I'mnot sure if anything else stood out for you.
-We did get new numbers on covid outbreaks in different indigenous communities.
+We did get new numbers on covidoutbreaks in different indigenous communities.

 **Reporter**:
-Let's talk about what Minister duclos said whence was asked about the protective equipment across thecanada-United States border.
+Let's talk about what Minister duclos said when he was asked about the protective equipment across thecanada-United States border.
 I thought it was interesting hesaid they'll have to remainvigilant on this particularissue and did note while thecanada-United States relationship is agood one, it's one that has beentested and he said it wouldcontinue to be tested over thecourse of the next few weeks, and that goes back to the pointwe were talking about beforethis news conference started.
 That the government officials donot want to politician italy sata great source this is, as wesee the picture across theproblems and territories and thepicture seems to change fromstate to state, too, and a lotof attention being paid to newyork city state.
 The government does not want to say it's a significant concernbut obviously, this 30-day 30-dyextension on the border is arelief to government trying todeal with a large number ofother issue.